 Acute Kidney Injury

-Acute kidney injury, also called acute kidney failure, happens when your kidneys suddenly stop working correctly.
+Acute kidney injury (AKI) is also called acute kidney failure, or acute renal failure.
+AKI happens when your kidneys suddenly stop working correctly.
 Normally, the kidneys remove fluid, chemicals, and waste from your blood.
 These wastes are turned into urine by your kidneys.
-In acute kidney injury, your kidneys can no longer do this.
-In most cases, it is temporary, but it may become a chronic kidney condition.
+AKI usually happens over hours or days.
+When you have AKI, your kidneys do not remove the waste, chemicals, or extra fluid from your body.
+A normal amount of urine is not produced.
+AKI is usually temporary, it can take days to months to recover.
+AKI can also become a chronic kidney condition.

 Follow up with your healthcare provider as directed: